AnupDudhe/cosmodbstoragemigration/cosmosdbazurefunctions.md

 ```
 ### Fetch archived data from Azure Blob Storage when requested by a client.
 ### this configuration can be really crucial in retrieving 3months older data when client requests and giving the data access in few seconds
+### This function retrieves archived data from Azure Blob Storage based on the provided date. (in C#)
 ```
-#This function retrieves archived data from Azure Blob Storage based on the provided date.
+#This function retrieves archived data from Azure Blob Storage based on the provided date. (in C#)

 using System;
 using System.Collections.Generic;